fortana-co/request.js/README.md

 If you're targeting older browsers, like Internet Explorer, you need to polyfill [fetch](https://github.com/github/fetch) and `Promise`, and use Babel to transpile your code.

 If you use __request.js__ on the server, [node-fetch](https://github.com/bitinn/node-fetch) is the only dependency.

-### Query stringification
-__request.js__ comes with a function that converts a query `params` object to a query string.
-If you want a fancier stringify function, feel free to use something like [qs](https://github.com/ljharb/qs) and write a wrapper around `request`.

 ## Development and tests